+SC-400-1●★

-SC-400-1●★ Earth and Space Systems Science
+Earth and Space Systems Science Grades 9.
+10 1 credit

-1 credit In this course, students use the Science and Engineering water and Earth's surface processes, weather and climate); and the interactions between Earth's surface processes and human activities (natural resources, natural hazards, human impact on Earth systems, and global climate change).
+In this course, students use the Science and Engineering Practices and Crosscutting Concepts of Science to build understanding of: the universe and Earth's place in it (stars, planets, and Earth's history); the dynamic and interrelated systems of the Earth (Earth materials, plate tectonics and other large scale system interactions, water and Earth's surface processes, weather and climate); and the interactions between Earth's surface processes and human activities (natural resources, natural hazards, human impact on Earth systems, and global climate change).
 Engineering design is incorporated as students consider technological solutions to real-world problems.
 This course supports environmental literacy and features learning that supports the discipline of Earth/Space Science.